open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/instrumentation.md

 ### Using Observable (aka Async) Counters

 Observable counters can be used to measure an additive, non-negative, monotonically increasing value.
-They are useful when increasing the counter is NOT computationally cheap, the increments happen at very high frequencies, or we simply derive no value from knowing the precise timestamp of increments.

-In these instances, we would rather observe the aggregate value directly, rather than aggregate a series of deltas in post-processing (the synchronous example).
-Take note of the use of `observe` rather than `add`.

 ```js
 let events = []